 Some lenders, including Wells Fargo and the Bank of America, offer a variety of funding options designed specifically for doctors.
 These lending options factor in the unique profile of medical practices when evaluating your application, including things like student debt or low cash reserves.

 3. Alternative funding

 Alternative funding from a direct online lender like Greenbox Capital® is easier to acquire than SBA or bank loans for doctors.
 While rates are higher than traditional forms of funding, lending requirements for alternative lenders are more flexible with less focus on factors like credit score.
 Approval can be made in as little as 24 hours, making alternative funding an ideal option for medical practices that need fast funding to take advantage of short-lived opportunities to grow or cover unexpected complications like equipment repairs.

 These lenders base your approval on the overall health of your practice and are more lenient with credit records and financial documentation.
 They are also more likely to grant loans to newer businesses, though some will not lend to start-ups or practices in operation for less than 6 months.
-Multiple types of short- and long-term funding are available depending on your medical practice’s needs, including merchant cash advances, invoice factoring, lines of credit, alternative small business loans, and collateral loans, typically with no limits on how you use your funding.
+Multiple types of short- and long-term funding are available depending on your medical practice’s needs, including lines of credit, alternative small business loans, and real estate collateral loans, as well as non-loan financing such as merchant cash advances and invoice factoring, typically with no limits on how you use your funding.

 4. Lines of credit

 Business lines of credit are available from traditional banks and alternative lenders, typically for longer terms than short-term funding options like invoice factoring or a merchant cash advance.
 Lines of credit offer the most flexibility, allowing you to draw and repay from the line whenever needed, making this type of funding ideal for responding to unexpected complications, purchasing inventory, or repairing equipment.
 Rates may be higher, but you’ll only pay interest on the funds you use.